nickel-lang/organist/README.md

 # nickel-nix

-An experimental Nix toolkit to use nickel as a language for writing nix packages, shells and more.
+An experimental Nix toolkit to use Nickel as a language for writing nix packages, shells and more.

 ## Content